kataras/iris/README.md

+# Project Update: Iris is Evolving 🌱

+Dear Iris Community,

+You might have noticed a recent lull in activity on the Iris repository.
+I want to assure you that this silence is not without reason.
+For the past **3-4 months**, I've been diligently working on the next major release of Iris.

+This upcoming version is poised to be a significant leap forward, fully embracing the **Generics** feature introduced in Go.
+We're not just stopping at Generics, though.
+Expect a suite of **new features**, **enhancements**, and **optimizations** that will elevate your development experience to new heights.

+My journey with Go spans over **8 years**, and with each year, my expertise and understanding of the language deepen.
+This accumulated knowledge is being poured into Iris, ensuring that the framework not only evolves with the language but also with the community's growing needs.

+Stay tuned for more updates, and thank you for your continued support and patience.
+The wait will be worth it.

+Warm regards,<br/>
+Gerasimos (Makis) Maropoulos

 <!--<h1><img width="24" height="25" src ="https://www.iris-go.com/images/logo-new-lq-45.png"/> News</h1>

  Iris version **12.2.0** has been [released](HISTORY.md#sa-11-march-2023--v1220)!
 As always, the latest version of Iris comes with the promise of lifetime active maintenance.